This page contains CUBA DELEGATIONS & PRESS/AWARDS.

 A generous benefactor has offered, and NEEM has accepted, a gift of real property in Durham.
 There are four tracts totaling 16.2 inner-city acres in Northeast Central Durham (NECD) and South East Durham (SED) that are gifts, partnership or where cropping agreements are in place.
 Two tracts (one 10.2 and one .997+ acre’s) tracts qualifies as a farm, FSA registered and wooded, perfect for an urban agroecological agroforestry & specialty crops project, nursery, French intensive field and research station.
 The properties are within 6 and 14 blocks from downtown.
 Land that would otherwise be clear cut for development will remain wooded, become productive and remain an asset to the Durham community.
 Bennett field will accommodate 40 54-foot east/west-oriented, south-sun raised, sustainable vegetable beds.
 The Nursery will be year round and there will be indigenous specialty crops planted along the Funes-Kodak AgroEco Trail.
 All in a challenged community that is a food desert.
 As an economic development piece we see these as having the potential to create 4 to 6 or possibly more jobs on otherwise disused unproductive property.
 NEEM will hire from the immediate community once we are at production capacity at these Organoponics or, inner city farms.
 There is no real measure for the total educational component and green development potential these properties represent.

 We are humbled by this gift.
-We are forever grateful to Dr. Bill Chambers for his support and belief in NEEM, its vision and its mission as a sustainable urban agricultural non profit.
+We are forever grateful to the Chambers for their support and belief in NEEM, its vision and its mission as a sustainable urban agricultural non profit.
 We are grateful for the capacity these properties represent to the community and a greener Durham.
 It doesn’t get any more local than grown in town.

 OCTOBER 15th, 2010: Triangle East Chapter of 100 Black Men,in collaboration with NEEM establish Canal Street Community Garden in the Cleveland-Holloway neighborhood of NE Durham.

-SEPTEMBER 15, 2010: Durham Collaborative Announces “Planting Day” at WG Pearson Middle School Community Garden Classroom, Durham North Carolina
+SEPTEMBER 15, 2010: NEEM Announces “Planting Day” at WG Pearson Middle School Community Garden Classroom, Durham North Carolina

-SEPTEMBER 15th, 2010: Natural Environmental Ecological Management (NEEM), the Durham City Department of Neighborhood Improvement Services and the PRIDE Alliance Preservation Committee are a public/private partnership promoting sustainable urban agriculture.
+SEPTEMBER 15th, 2010: Natural Environmental Ecological Management (NEEM) and the PRIDE Alliance Preservation Committee are a public/private partnership promoting sustainable urban agriculture.

-SEPTEMBER 17th, 2010: Triangle East Chapter of 100 Black Men, NEEM and PRIDE Preservation committee with Neighborhood Improvement Services, announce “Planting day” for the WG Pearson Middle School community garden classroom at 2:30 –4/4:30 on Friday.
+SEPTEMBER 17th, 2010: Triangle East Chapter of 100 Black Men, and NEEM announce “Planting day” for the WG Pearson Middle School community garden classroom at 2:30 –4/4:30 on Friday.

-Triangle East Chapter of 100 Black Men,in collaboration with NEEM, PRIDE Alliance Preservation Committee and Durham Neighborhood Improvement Services have created a garden classroom at WG Pearson Middle School.
+Triangle East Chapter of 100 Black Men,in collaboration with NEEM created a garden classroom at WG Pearson Middle School.
 In addition to the school, Principal, Teachers and parents, the other collaborators were, numerous Durham City Departments, Mayors Summer Youth and Keep Durham Beautiful.
 Funding from Burt’s Bees will be used for a small composting system.
-The new school Community Garden classroom will advocate the use of plant-based learning across the curriculum allowing WG Pearson teachers to incorporate the use of outdoor gardens, natural settings and plant activities in their math, science and environmental classroom lessons.
+The new school Community Garden classroom will advocatethe use of plant-based learning across the curriculum allowing WG Pearson teachers to incorporate the use of outdoor gardens, natural settings and plant activities in their math, science and environmental classroom lessons.
 The collaborative goal is to make plant-based learning a part of every WG Pearson student’s education.

 NEEM promotes sustainable concepts and creates productive learning centers on unused school property.
 These school and community gardens are evolutionary steps towards addressing issues of nutrition, obesity, and breaking the fast food chain through the school community environment.